Non-Insured Health Benefits: Drug benefit list

 New clients requiring drugs on the special formulary will be identified for coverage through the usual prior approval process.
 Once the client is confirmed as eligible, coverage will automatically be extended to all drugs in the special formulary for as long as needed.

-7. Palliative care formulary
+7. End of life care formulary

 - is not receiving care in a provincially covered hospital or provincially covered long-term care facility